-- ABS has a relatively good specific strength of 39.2 kNm/kg - 43.5 kNm/kg and is commonly used in applications where impact resistance is important. - PP has a specific strength of 39 kNm/kg - 42 kNm/kg, which is slightly below the specific strength of ABS, and is commonly used in applications that require resistance to chemicals and moisture. - PLA generally has the highest specific strength of the compared plastics and it is biodegradable and eco-friendly. - ASA has the lowest specific strength of the compared plastics, but has the best weather resistance and UV stability.
+- ABS has decent specific strength and is commonly used in applications where impact resistance is important. - PP has a specific strength comparable to the one of ABS and is commonly used in applications that require resistance to chemicals and moisture. - PLA generally has the highest specific strength and it is biodegradable and eco-friendly. - ASA has the lowest specific strength, but has the best weather resistance and UV stability.